yanqingan/SfM_Disambiguation/README.md

 Code for CVPR 2017 paper --- Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context

 <h2>About This Work</h2>
-<p>This is written by Qingan Yan (<a href="mailto:yanqingan@whu.edu.cn">yanqingan@whu.edu.cn</a> and <a href="mailto:yanqinganssg@gmail.com">yanqinganssg@gmail.com</a>), based on the Structure-from-Motion Disambiguation work [1] of Qingan Yan, Long Yang, Ling Zhang, Chunxia Xiao, at Wuhan Unversity.
+<p>This repository contains the code for our Structure-from-Motion Disambiguation work [1].
 It offers a way to distinguish the incorrect feature connections caused by ambiguous image content.
 The code is licensed under the GNU General Public License.</p>

 <p>As we do not rewrite the incremental Structure-from-Motion process, the proposed method is thus partly based on "bundler_sfm" [2] (or other similar softwares, like <a href="http://ccwu.me/vsfm/" rel="nofollow">VisualSFM</a> and <a href="https://github.com/colmap/colmap" rel="nofollow">COLMAP</a>).
 If you use it for your research, please cite the following papers in your work:</p>
 <p>[1] Qingan Yan, Long Yang, Ling Zhang, Chunxia Xiao. <i>Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context</i>.
 CVPR 2017.</p>